 Divide into a Light team of two people, a Dark team of three, and a designated operator.
 Light and Dark teams should have a designated scanner each.

-- Operator starts the encounter by taking the operator buff from the Light room.
+- The operator starts the encounter by taking the operator buff from the Light room.